AdobeDocs/experience-platform.en/help/tags/extension-dev/overview.md

 When users install an extension to a property in the UI, they are shown the extension configuration view, which they must complete in order to finish the installation.

-See the guide on [extension configurations](./configuration.md) to learn more.
+To learn more, see the guide on [extension configurations](./configuration.md).